prithv1/allenact/README.md

 ## Installation

-Begin by cloning this repository to your local machine and moving into the top-level directory REDACTED FOR DOUBLE-BLIND REVIEW
+Begin by cloning this repository to your local machine and moving into the top-level directory.
 This library has been tested **only in python 3.6**, the following assumes you have a working version of **python 3.6** installed locally.
 In order to install requirements we recommend using [`pipenv`](https://pipenv.kennethreitz.org/en/latest/) but also include instructions if you would prefer to install things directly using `pip`.

 ### Installing requirements with `pipenv` (*recommended*)